Configure an A/B test

 This same process is applied to every new user that makes a request.

-When a test is connected to more than one content block on a page, the variants are treated as sets with all variant As forming one set and all variant Bs forming another set.
+When multiple content blocks on a page are configured to be part of the A/B test, the variants are treated as sets with all Variant A blocks forming one set and all Variant B blocks forming another set.

 Success metric